 3. Step 3: Install your chosen kernel

-Install the kernel version of your choice by replacing KERNELNAME with the specific version:
+Install the kernel version of your choice by replacing KERNELNAME with the specific version.
+It is crucial to select a stable and compatible kernel version to avoid system instability.

 yum install KERNELNAME

-Note: It is recommended to install the most recent stable kernel version available.
+Note: It is recommended to install the most recent stable kernel version available that is compatible with your server's hardware and software.

-Once the installation is complete, reboot your server to load the new kernel:
+Once the installation is complete, reboot your server to load the new kernel.
+This step will apply the changes and switch to the newly installed kernel version.

 reboot